Makerland/book/workshops/e_firmata.md

 \newpage
+\thispagestyle{empty}
+\mbox{}

+\newpage

 ![](workshop_images/firmata.jpg)

-# Tinkering with Arduino
+\customtitlepage{Tinkering with Arduino}

-> This tutorial teaches Arduino 101 and let's you make cool stuff using one of the simple, easy to learn and modern programming languages - Python, Javascript(Node) and Ruby.
+> This tutorial teaches Arduino 101 and let's you make cool stuff using one of the simple and easy to learn programming languages - Python, Javascript (Node.js) and Ruby.

 >Parts of it are similiar to "Python, Ruby and Arduino sitting in the tree" because it also uses "Firmata" protocol.
 Do both workshops if you're really into it.

->For more advanced there are some really special treats, just check the "Additional Tasks" section.

 ### Authors